-According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide incidents each year.
+According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide cases each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s commonly connected to wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.
+It’s commonly associated with wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.

 Why should you be constantly aware of CO2?

 Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
-CO2 is one of the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and chronic fatigue, among many others.
+CO2 is one of the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and prolonged fatigue, among many others.
 This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Albany homeowner.
-Severe poisoning takes place from breathing large concentrations of CO2, but poisoning may also happen gradually over many months or years.
+Severe poisoning takes place from breathing large concentrations of CO2, but poisoning can also occur over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 So what can you do?

 - No home should be without a reliable, tested CO2 detector.
-You can call Roland J. Down Service Experts Heating & Air Conditioning to purchase one today.
+You can contact Roland J. Down Service Experts to purchase one today.

 *emedicinehealth.com.
 Prevention information for Carbon Monoxide poisoning may be inaccurate or incomplete; none of these methods guarantee prevention of Carbon Monoxide poisoning.